madpiano/2019-432/README.md

     - This is the principal textbook for the course, and will be updated through the semester as needed.
 - Materials for each class appear on the Slides page (coming soon).
 - Data and Code for the course appear on the Data page (coming soon).
-- Supplemental Texts and Related Resources appear on the References page (coming soon).
+- Readings and Supplemental Materials appear on the [References page](https://github.com/THOMASELOVE/2019-432/tree/master/references)
 - Deliverables
     - Course Project information (coming soon).
     - Homework Assignments (coming soon).